1. Software Toolchain Setup

 CMD:> s

-1. The bootloader shows the size of the executable and the base address inside the SPI flash where the executable is going to be stored.
-A prompt appears: Type y to start the programming or type n to abort.
+1. The bootloader shows the size of the executable and the base address of the SPI flash where the executable will be stored.
+A prompt appears: type y to start the programming or type n to abort.

 CMD:> u